ylwn29/image_carousel/README.md

 # Image Carousel React Project

-This is a React project that implements an image carousel component using the `react-slick` library.
+This is a React project that implements an image carousel component using `react-slick` and `modern-screenshot` libraries.
 The carousel displays images and text in a dynamic and responsive manner.
-You can download individual page or all the pages as a PDF file.
+You can download individual page as a PNG file or all the pages as a PDF file.

 ## Demo